Claudio Pizarro: Bayern Munich

 Pizarro started at Bayern with a goal in the fourth minute of the game against Schalke 04 in the second match of the 2001–02 Bundesliga season.
 In his first season, he scored 15 goals in 30 Bundesliga and 4 German Cup appearances, 4 goals in 14 appearances in the UEFA Champions League, one appearance in the Intercontinental Cup, and one appearance in the UEFA Super Cup.

-Pizarro was a key player in Bayern' Munich's Bundesliga and DFB-Pokal double in the 2002–03 season.
+Pizarro was a key player in Bayern Munich's Bundesliga and DFB-Pokal double in the 2002–03 season.
 On 30 November 2002, Pizarro appeared in his 100th Bundesliga match in the 2–0 home win over Hertha BSC, thanks to a Michael Ballack brace.
 During the 2002–03 season, Pizarro scored 15 goals in 31 appearances in the Bundesliga, 2 goals in 6 DFB-Pokal appearances, 2 goals in 7 Champions League appearances.
 He also had 2 League Cup appearances.

 During the 2003–04 season, he scored 11 goals in 31 Bundesliga appearances and 1 goal in 4 DFB-Pokal appearances.
 He also had 7 Champions League and 1 League Cup appearances.

 During the 2004–05 season, Pizarro scored 21 goals in 35 appearances.

 During the 2005–06 season, he scored 11 goals in 26 Bundesliga appearances, 5 goals in 5 German Cup appearances, 1 goal in 6 Champions League appearances, and an appearance in the League Cup.

-His popularity with Bayern fans earned him the nickname "Bomber of the Andes", a reference to his Peruvian origin as well as to the legendary Bayern's striker Gerd Müller, nicknamed "Bomber".
+His popularity with Bayern fans earned him the nickname "Bomber of the Andes", a reference to his Peruvian origin as well as to the legendary Bayern striker Gerd Müller, nicknamed "Bomber".
 On some occasions, he was also called "Inca God" by the media.

 Pizarro's contract with the German champions expired at the end of the 2006–07 season and negotiations on an extension were not making progress, with Sevilla, Benfica and Rangers ready to step in.
 Pizarro later rejected a contract extension offered by Bayern Munich's director Franz Beckenbauer.
 Pizarro demanded an increase in pay, which angered Karl-Heinz Rummenigge, who was quoted saying that "anyone wishing to earn as much as Shevchenko had better start playing like Shevchenko".

 On 20 May 2007, Bayern Munich announced Pizarro would be leaving the club.
 He finished the 2006–07 season with 12 goals in 45 appearances.